JumaJuiceTime/TheHundredSaints/Equipment, Services, and Animals/Horses and Vehicles.md

 ## Water Travel

-Drifting along Dolmenwood’s waterways is handled using the normal travel rules (see [[Travel]]).
+Drifting along Ouran’s waterways is handled using the normal travel rules (see [[Travel]]).
 The Referee tracks the party’s position along the body of water as they travel.

 **Lakes:** Treat as hexes with a cost of 2 Travel Points.